Some people think Statoil is drilling in the Arctic alongside icebergs and polar bears.

 If rainwater from the deck contains more than 5 ppm of oil, it is automatically purified on board.

 Any contaminated waste water is collected in tanks on board for later purification ashore.

 Wherever we operate, we always have emergency preparedness on standby.
 But since parts of our Barents exploration programme will be taking place quite far from shore, we will be taking additional measures to upgrade our emergency preparedness for the duration of the exploration campaign.
 This involves the use of standby vessels with towing capacity, supply vessels, man overboard (MOB) rescue boats, a hospital, a NOFO oil recovery system, a search and rescue (SAR) helicopter and SAR camera, as well as a helipad on the rig.

 A cooperation agreement has been entered with Eni for additional ad hoc emergency preparedness, while all operators on the Norwegian continental shelf are contractually committed through NOROG to assist each other with available capacity should an emergency arise.
 This means that other rigs operating in the Barents Sea at the same time as Statoil could be mobilised if necessary.

-The following resources will be used during the exploration campaign:
+The following resources are deployed during the exploration campaign: